 Keep scrolling for our 2020 virtual events update!

 The COVID-19 pandemic has meant that many face-to-face events planned for 2020 have been postponed or virtualised.
 Virtual events are a great way for you to still engage with the cyber security community and learn something new.
 We’ve put together a list of some of the free to access events, some which have already happened (but you can access the recordings), and some that are up and coming.
 Check them out below:

-- Chatter Overflow (episodes 1-4): not technically an event, but a resource you might find helpful!
+- Chatter Overflow (episodes 1-6): not technically an event, but a resource you might find helpful!
 Chatter Overflow is our video series aimed at people who are new to cyber security, considering a career in the industry or would just like to know more.
-Check out the next episode, which we'll be sharing on 11 August at 13:30 on our YouTube Channel.
+Check out all our videos on our youtube channel.

 - Cyber Cheltenham: The Changing Scene of Cyber: This event explored how the UK and international cyber security ecosystem is innovating and expanding.
 Speakers included LORCA, Capita, Cyber Central and NCSC.
 I was delighted to help organise and speak at this event and have had some great feedback!